yiyuezhuo/EFDCLGT_LR_Files.jl/readme.md

 ## Notes

 While the program is expected to run at least few minutes in practice, the pre-compiling time is not huge.
 However, it will still be painful for someone who is familiar with Python, check [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl) to avoid this cost if you want to place it in productive environment.

+## TODO list

+- [ ] Remove poor developed third library, such as "TimeSeries"
+- [ ] Decouple TimeArray and Runner related code.
+- [ ] Move some logic / shared data from `SimulationTemplate` to other place.
+- [ ] Drop Julia again.